-According to Instant’s specialist local consultant, Weweck Kakker, one of the best areas to find office space is the European Quarter, as it's buzzing with opportunities, and close to potential clients and partners.
+One of the best areas to find office space is the European Quarter, as it's buzzing with opportunities, and close to potential clients and partners.

 Brussels is one of the few places in mainland Europe where coworking is more popular than serviced offices, starting at around €300 per month.

 For serviced offices, prices start at around €700 for a private office, and around €500 per workstation.